PacificBiosciences/IsoSeq/README.md

 There is no upper limit on the number of gaps.

-### My sample has poly(A) tails, how can I remove them?
-Use `--require-polya`.
-This filters for FL reads that have a poly(A) tail with at least 20 base pairs and removes identified tail.

 ### BAM tags explained
 Following BAM tags are being used: